 Belgium frequently hosts large international meetings attended by visiting heads of state and other senior government and business figures.
 Before and during these meetings, authorities often increase security measures at various locations around Brussels or other parts of Belgium, which can disrupt travel, especially in and around Brussels.
 Follow the instructions of local authorities and cooperate with security personnel during these events.

+Familiarise yourself with all local road rules before you drive.
 There are severe penalties for traffic infringements.
 Penalties may include confiscation of your licence and/or vehicle and on-the-spot fines.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the